GK-AI-67/QuickQR/DEPLOYMENT.md

 - Check Render logs for errors
 - Ensure all environment variables are set
 - Database connection issues?
 Check `DATABASE_URL` format

+## **Notes About New PDF Designer**
+- New dependency: `jspdf` added to `frontend/package.json`
+- Uses existing `html2canvas` for rendering the preview into PDF
+- No backend changes required for PDF; AI content uses the existing `/ai/generate-content` endpoint